 In general, the mRNA of the ADC enzyme is relatively highly expressed in the liver and kidneys with detectable levels in skeletal muscle, the small intestine, and brain (higher in hypothalamus, medulla oblongata, and hippocampus; comparatively lower in the striatum and cerebral cortex with the PVN being noted.
 Mostly on neurons, with the highest immunohistology appearing on neocortical and hippocampal interneurons); some in immune cells such as macrophages and lymphocytes.

 When looking at where Agmatine accumulates in the body, rat studies suggest that the highest levels appear to be in the stomach, small intestine and adrenal gland with some presence in smooth muscle and endothelial cells with comparatively lower concentrations detected in heart, spleen, aortic and brain tissue.
-When looking at areas of the brain which are comparatively higher in Agmatine, the rat hypothalamic paraventricular and supraoptic nuclei appear to have high concentrations usually in terminals of neurons forming excitatory synapses with pyramidal neurons.
+When looking at areas of the brain that are comparatively higher in Agmatine, the rat hypothalamic paraventricular and supraoptic nuclei appear to have high concentrations usually in terminals of neurons forming excitatory synapses with pyramidal neurons.
 Comparatively concentrated areas in the lower brainstem (visceral relay nuclei the nucleus tractus solitarii and pontine parabrachial complex, and periventricular areas including the laterodorsal nucleus, locus coeruleus and dorsal raphe), midbrain (ventral tegmental area and periaqueductal gray), and forebrain (preoptic area, amygdala, septum, bed nucleus of the stria terminalis, midline thalamus, and the hypothalamus) have been reported.
 A few sources suggested that not only neurons have Agmatine, and that astrocytes and the chromaffin cells of the adrenal medulla have expressed Agmatine concentrations.

 Four other sources of Agmatine are currently known including gut microflora and dietary sources.
 Enterohepatic circulation may also account for preserving Agmatine concentrations in the body.